AlbertoUAH/Zalando/README.md

 1. __Review "One Piece" Mispredictions__
 2. __Finetune SqueezeNet1_1 with data augmentation techniques__
 3. __Create a Custom Convolutional Model__: it provides flexibility and control over the model's architecture
-4. __Use Deeper Approaches__ (e.g., ResNet): deeper architectures are capable of capturing more complex features and patterns, potentially leading to enhanced accuracy
+4. __Use Deeper Approaches__ (e.g., ResNet18): deeper architectures are capable of capturing more complex features and patterns, potentially leading to enhanced accuracy

 ## CI/CD Deployment plan and Database